-Some sugars are naturally in fruits, vegetables, milk & grains.
+Natural sugars are found in fruits, vegetables, milk and grains.

 Other sugars - the kind added to foods, drinks and condiments during processing - may increase heart disease risk.

 A typical 12-ounce can of regular soda has 130 calories and 8 teaspoons of sugar.